Summary

 Negotiated individually by or on behalf of your organisation.

-1. "Platform commitment" - a compulsory obligation
+1. "Platform commitment" ("Enterprise-wide commitment"), a compulsory obligation

 You must commit to specific products to sign a Microsoft Enterprise Agreement.
 You must also commit to purchasing at least one product licensed "enterprise-wide".
+In practice, you must procure a set of licences and services for each user or each computer, depending on the type of "platform product" you select.

 There is no Microsoft Enterprise Agreement without a commitment.